jakub-zarembinski/CKA-Certification-Course-2025/Day 41/README.md

 Instead of giving full root access to a container, Linux capabilities allow you to **drop unnecessary privileges** and optionally **add only the ones required**.

 This aligns with the **principle of least privilege**, helping reduce the attack surface and prevent containers from performing dangerous operations.

 ---

+#### Best Practice with Linux Capabilities

+By default, containers — even when not running as root — are granted a minimal set of Linux capabilities such as `CHOWN`, `SETUID`, `NET_BIND_SERVICE`, and `KILL` to enable essential operations like changing file ownership or binding to low-numbered ports.

+However, if you explicitly drop **all** capabilities using `capabilities.drop: ["ALL"]`, even these default privileges are removed.
+As a result, many standard operations will fail — demonstrating that simply running as root (UID 0) doesn't equate to full privilege without the necessary capabilities.

+> **Always tailor capabilities to your application's needs.** Start with none and add only what is absolutely required.

+---